 - Feeling of guilt or remorse after the event

-- Thefts that are not committed out of anger or revenge
+- Thefts that are not committed out of anger, or for revenge or personal gain

 - Lack of a better explanation for the theft, such as another psychological disorder

 Kleptomania is different from shoplifting or ordinary theft, which is: